Wednesday, March 8, 2023

 Actual Price: $50

-Conclusion: Apparently Dave Pickerell designed this whiskey for the purpose of it being used in cocktails and as a more budget-friendly to the more expensive Whistlepig options.
+Conclusion: Dave Pickerell designed this whiskey for cocktails, and it is more budget-friendly than the more expensive Whistlepig options.
 I have extreme respect for the late Dave Pickerell.
-The thing is it's still a pricey rye.
-I can see how certain bars could use this for signature menu cocktail options as a promotion.
+The thing is, it's still a pricey rye.
+I see how certain bars could use this for signature menu cocktail options as a promotion.
 In fact, my current place of employment uses this for one of their drinks at the $16 price mark.
 I wouldn't buy this at MSRP.
-It's fine though but there are better options for sipping at that price and cheaper options for cocktail purposes.
+It's okay, though there are better options for sipping at that price and cheaper options for cocktail purposes.

 Fact Sheet: 100% Rye